brightsign/dev-cookbook/examples/starter-node-example/readme.md

 Once the device has booted and the server has started:

 1. **Find the IP Address**:
    - Identify the IP address of your BrightSign device.
-This can typically be found in the device's network settings or via BrightAuthor connected.
+This can typically be found in the device's network settings or via BrightAuthor:connected or by booting the player without the Micro SD card inserted.

 2. **Interact with the Server**:
    - Open a terminal or command prompt on your computer.